darrencauthon/contrast/README.md

 This gem is meant to assist in comparing objects to others, most notably in tests and specs.

-## Installation

-Add this line to your application's Gemfile:

-    gem 'contrast'

-And then execute:

-    $ bundle

-Or install it yourself as:

-    $ gem install contrast

 ## Usage

 Require contrast.